-For 2017 the SPB Prevention Program will focus on our greatest need, reducing the outbreak threat of southern pine beetles on private forest lands in Northeastern Mississippi (NE MS).
-Closure of a large pulp mill in Alabama recently cut demand for pine pulpwood in this region in half and resulted in a downsized available logging force.
-Landowners face lower stumpage rates for pulpwood and fewer loggers available for thinnings.
-The combination of bad pine pulpwood markets with high SPB populations in and around the Tombigbee National Forest makes this a high priority area.
-The 2017 SPB funds would encourage NE MS landowners to thin their pine stands during poor market conditions.
-Payments to professional loggers will help incentivize prioritizing thinning these properties and encourage timely completion of harvests.
+For 2021 the SPB Prevention Program will focus on our greatest need, reducing the outbreak threat of southern pine beetles on private forest lands in Northeastern Mississippi (NE MS) and other areas with the potential of an outbreak.
+Closure of a large pulp mill in Alabama cut demand for pinepulpwood in this region in half and resulted in a downsized available logging force.

+Landowners face lower stumpage rates for pulpwood and fewer loggers available for thinning.
+The combination of bad pine pulpwood markets with high SPB populations in and around the Tombigbee National Forest and Bienville National Forest make these counties a high priority area.
+The 2021 SPBfunds would encourage landowners to thin their pine stands during poor market conditions.

-Priority Counties for 2017
+Priority Counties for 2021

-In 2017, cost share funds will be made available for pine forestland in twenty Northeast Mississippi counties: Alcorn, Benton, Calhoun, Chickasaw, Clay, Grenada, Itawamba, Lafayette, Lee, Marshall, Monroe, Panola, Pontotoc, Prentiss, Tate, Tippah, Tishomingo, Union, Webster, and Yalobusha (green colored counties on map).
+In 2021, cost share funds will be made available for pine forestland in 33 Mississippi counties: Adams, Alcorn, Amite, Benton, Calhoun, Chickasaw, Choctaw, Clay, Copiah, Franklin, Grenada, Itawamba, Jasper, Jefferson, Lafayette, Lee, Lincoln, Marshall, Monroe, Newton, Panola, Pontotoc, Prentiss, Scott, Smith, Tate, Tippah, Tishomingo, Union, Webster, Wilkinson, Winston, and Yalobusha (orange colored counties on map).

-MS Cost Share Program for Pine Thinnings: Landowners (Loggers see Page 7)
+MS Cost Share Program for Pine Thinning: Landowners